 Our project director, Professor Kate Fisher spoke at Sexology and ideology in the age of institutionalization (1960-2000), Centre interdisciplinaire d’étude des religions et de la laïcité (CIERL), Université Libre de Bruxelles (ULB), March 2018.
 Her paper was titled: ‘“The scientists who shattered the repressed view of sex and brought us closer to our liberated selves” (Naomi Joseph, reviewing Wellcome Collection, Institute of Sexology) Early Sexology in Twentieth Century Culture’.

-Dr Ina Linge, Associate Research Fellow on the Rethinking Sexology project, spoke at the symposium ‘The Visual Archive of Sexology’, organised by Dr Heike Bauer and Dr Katie Sutton, at Birkbeck, University of London.
+In December 2017, Dr Ina Linge, Associate Research Fellow on the Rethinking Sexology project, spoke at the symposium ‘The Visual Archives of Sexology’, organised by Dr Heike Bauer and Dr Katie Sutton, at Birkbeck, University of London.
 Her paper was on ‘Gaps in the Archive: Sexology and Film in and beyond Anders als die Andern (1919)’.

 Dr Ina Linge, Associate Research Fellow on the Rethinking Sexology project, spoke at the annual Association for German Studies in Great Britain and Ireland (AGS) conference at the University of Warwick in September 2017.
 The title of her paper was: ‘Making LBGT* History: Gender and Sexuality in Anders als die Andern (1919)’.